-Counseling teens can present a variety of unique ethical and legal considerations – from navigating informed consent requirements with resistant clients, to defining what “imminent harm” actually means from both legal and ethical perspectives, to balancing best practices with client willingness.
+Counseling teens can present a variety of unique ethical and legal considerations – from navigating informed consent requirements, to defining what “imminent harm” actually means, to balancing best practices and client willingness.

 This can be especially challenging here in Washington state, where laws about confidentiality and related treatment issues places the age of consent for counseling at 13 years old — at least in most cases.
 That’s why this workshop focuses specifically on the unique ethical challenges faced by therapists who work with teens.

 We’ll start this highly interactive workshop by reviewing state laws covering confidentiality and consent when counseling teens.
-Then, we’ll explore a variety of practical considerations related to Washington’s age of consent, ethical issues when working with mandated teens, and the special challenges of working with highly resistant adolescents and their families.
+Next, we’ll explore HB1874, which went into effect in 2019.
+Then we’ll examine a variety of practical considerations related to Washington’s age of consent, ethical issues when working with mandated teens, and much more.